zxymark221/research_habits/tools_and_habbits.md

 - __VSCode__

   Configurations:
-  - How to set up Python interpreter?
-Connect with Conda environment.
+  - How to set up a Python interpreter?
+Connect with a Conda environment.
-  - Remember to set up auto-save.
+  - The settings I used is defined below.
+To locate this file, search `Open User Settings` in the command palette.
+I like this setting because:
+    * It sets auto-save your code
+    * It sets the ruler for Python.
+(This answers the previous question on what is the maximum line length suggested by the Python guideline.
+Anyone knows why this weird number?)
+    * It specifies the formatter and makes the formatter work when you save your Python file (not the auto-save, but when you press command/control+s).
+    ```
+    {
+      "files.autoSave": "afterDelay",
+      "[python]": {
+          "editor.defaultFormatter": "ms-python.autopep8",
+          "editor.rulers": [79],
+          "editor.formatOnSave": true
+      }
+    }
+    ```
-  - See documentation of `settings` [here](https://code.visualstudio.com/docs/getstarted/settings)
+  - See more in the documentation of `settings` [here](https://code.visualstudio.com/docs/getstarted/settings).

   How to use it properly?
   - Single step debugging.
   - Just my code?
-Set in launch.json.
+Maybe not.
+When you are debugging your code, sometimes you'd like to see what happens inside a function that is defined by a package you installed.
+The default VSCode setting does not allow you look inside as the default value for `justMyCode` is true.
+You can set this to false in `launch.json` in the debugger.
+     ```
+     {
+    // Use IntelliSense to learn about possible attributes.
+    // Hover to view descriptions of existing attributes.
+    // For more information, visit: https://go.microsoft.com/fwlink/?linkid=830387
+    "version": "0.2.0",
+    "configurations": [
+        {
+            "name": "Python Debugger: Current File",
+            "type": "debugpy",
+            "request": "launch",
+            "justMyCode": false,
+            "program": "${file}",
+            "console": "integratedTerminal"
+        }
+    ]
+    }
+     ```

 - __Pylint__